princeton-vl/DPVO/README.md

 pip install ./DPViewer
 ```

+For installation issues, our [Docker Image](https://github.com/princeton-vl/DPVO_Docker) supports the visualizer.

 ## Demos
 DPVO can be run on any video or image directory with a single command.
 Note you will need to have installed DPViewer to visualize the reconstructions.
 The pretrained models can be downloaded from google drive [models.zip](https://drive.google.com/file/d/1dRqftpImtHbbIPNBIseCv9EvrlHEnjhX/view?usp=sharing) if you have not already run the download script.